Lissy93/dashy/docs/management.md

 ### TCP Tunnel

 If you're running Dashy on your local network, behind a firewall, but need to temporarily share it with someone external, this can be achieved quickly and securely using [Ngrok](https://ngrok.com/).
-It’s basically a super slick, encrypted TCP tunnel that provides an internet-accessible address that anyone use to access your local service, from anywhere.
+It's basically a super slick, encrypted TCP tunnel that provides an internet-accessible address that anyone use to access your local service, from anywhere.

 To get started, [Download](https://ngrok.com/download) and install Ngrok for your system, then just run `ngrok http [port]` (replace the port with the http port where Dashy is running, e.g. 8080).
 When [using https](https://ngrok.com/docs#http-local-https), specify the full local url/ ip including the protocol.

 Some Ngrok features require you to be authenticated, you can [create a free account](https://dashboard.ngrok.com/signup) and generate a token in [your dashboard](https://dashboard.ngrok.com/auth/your-authtoken), then run `ngrok authtoken [token]`.

 It's recommended to use authentication for any publicly accessible service.
 Dashy has an [Auth](/docs/authentication.md) feature built in, but an even easier method it to use the [`-auth`](https://ngrok.com/docs#http-auth) switch.
-E.g. `ngrok http -auth=”username:password123” 8080`
+E.g. `ngrok http -auth="username:password123" 8080`

 By default, your web app is assigned a randomly generated ngrok domain, but you can also use your own custom domain.
 Under the [Domains Tab](https://dashboard.ngrok.com/endpoints/domains) of your Ngrok dashboard, add your domain, and follow the CNAME instructions.
 You can now use your domain, with the [`-hostname`](https://ngrok.com/docs#http-custom-domains) switch, e.g. `ngrok http -region=us -hostname=dashy.example.com 8080`.
 If you don't have your own domain name, you can instead use a custom sub-domain (e.g. `alicia-dashy.ngrok.io`), using the [`-subdomain`](https://ngrok.com/docs#custom-subdomain-names) switch.